pmcelhaney/element-test-harness/README.md

 ## Usage

 In practice, you won't often access the methods and properties of `TestHarness` directly from the tests.
 Instead, you'll use them to build out your own harness, which is a subclass of `TestHarness`.

-Let's take a closer look at the calculator harness from the top again in more detail.
+Let's take a look at the calculator harness from the top again in more detail.

 ```ts
 class CalculatorHarness extends TestHarness<MyCalculatorElement> {
   // declare the event types used in tests
   static events = ["calculationComplete"];